Men's Grooming: Advice For A Best, Better Wet Shaving Soap Experience

 You should not do..

-if you use hard water for shaving mineralisation will form on your blade resulting in a less than smooth shave
+hard water causes mineralisation resulting in a less than smooth shave

-If you do have hard water, use filtered or distilled water and warm this instead, from a kettle, to warm your brush and soap.
+Use filtered or distilled water and warm, from a kettle, to prepare your brush and soap.
+The difference

 do not expect the same kind or level of foaming often seen from a tin can of shaving foam

 If you are looking for a large forming of foam you will be disappointed.

 The foam from soap lathering is much thinner and lighter.
 Get used to it because this is the soap you are using, not a surfactant from a